awsdocs/aws-parallelcluster-user-guide/doc_source/networking.md

 use_public_ips = false
 ```

 When `use_public_ips` is set to `false`, the VPC must be correctly set up to use the Proxy for all traffic\.
-Web access is required for both master and compute instances\.
+Web access is required for both head and compute nodes\.

 ## AWS ParallelCluster with `awsbatch` scheduler<a name="awsbatch-networking"></a>